muraft/mDoc/README.md

 	<li id='fn1'> Example.com</li>
 </ol>
 ```
-Reminder: This command will also sort the footnote automatically
+Reminder: This tool will also sort the footnote automatically